jonelo/jacksum/docs/USE_CASES.md

 jacksum -a sha3-512 -E base64 -q txt:"my-master-secret:github.com"
 J3NkKwWpP9/vTb34xSOHDB1fIGGqo1RL0Pruond/qyJTjGyv5EP634wwOro5YnNPwPgCotEJwgsMk0M3fbQ1lw==
 ```

+In `cmd` the quoting is different: there are no single quotes, so write
+`jacksum -a sha3-512 -E base64 -q txt:"my-master-secret:github.com"` with double quotes.
+A `%` in
+the secret survives a typed command line unchanged — measured, `-q txt:"a%b"` produces the hash of
+the three bytes `a%b`.
+What you must not do is double it there: `-q txt:"a%%b"` hashes something
+else entirely.
+The doubling rule belongs to `.cmd` **files**, where `%` introduces a parameter and
+`%%` is how you write a literal one.
+Same secret, different result depending on where you typed it —
+which is a good reason to keep `%` out of a secret you use on Windows at all.

 Change the site name and you get an unrelated value; lose the output and you regenerate it from the
 same two pieces.
 The obvious warning applies: this is only as strong as the master secret, the